Extended Reduced-Form Framework for Non-Life Insurance: General framework

-We emphasize that the above assumptions are general enough.
-The homogeneity assumptions can be satisfied by subdividing opportunely the insurance portfolio.
-The independence assumptions reflect the fact that reporting delays $\theta^i$, occurrences and size of the losses after the first reporting time, described by $(\tilde{\tau}^i_j, \tilde{X}^i_j)_{j \in \N_+}$, are typically idiosyncratic factors which are independent to each other and independent from the reference information.
+We emphasize that the above assumptions cover sufficient generality.
+The homogeneity assumptions can be satisfied by subdividing appropriately the insurance portfolio in homogeneous groups of claims.
+The independence assumptions reflect the fact that reporting delays $\theta^i$, occurrences and size of the losses after the first reporting time, described by $(\tilde{\tau}^i_j, \tilde{X}^i_j)_{j \in \N_0}$, are typically idiosyncratic factors which are independent of each other and independent of the reference information.
 However, we introduce a dependence structure by modeling $\Fb$-progressively measurable occurrence intensities of the accidents, as we will present in (\ref{eq: def mu}) and (\ref{eq: def gamma}).
-This will reflect the assumption that the occurrence intensity of accidents can be deduced from the reference information flow represented by $\Fb$, while further updates of accident events $(\tilde{\tau}^i_j, \tilde{X}^i_j)_{j \in \N_+}$ are typically insurance portfolio specific and are not available as third-party or reference information.
+This will reflect the assumption that the occurrence intensity of accidents can be deduced from the reference information flow represented by $\Fb$, while further updates of accident events $(\tilde{\tau}^i_j, \tilde{X}^i_j)_{j \in \N_0}$ are typically insurance portfolio specific and are not available as third-party or reference information.
 We assume furthermore that the distribution of delay variables $\theta^i$, $i=1,...,n$ has the following structure.

 \begin{assump} The common cumulative distribution function $G: [0,+\infty) \rightarrow [0,1]$ of $\theta^i$, $i=1,...,n$, assigns probability $\alpha_0$ at 0 and has a density function $g$ for $x>0$, i.e,